 - On January 3, dies and is interred at Arlington National Cemetery.

 Description of Contents

-The Stewart Allan Manahan Papers, comprising 6.5 linear inches of documentation, span from 1906 until 1964.
+The Stewart Allan Manahan Papers, comprising 1.25 linear feet of documentation, span from 1906 until 1964.
 The papers focus on the various tours of duty of Manahan's U.S. Navy career, with an emphasis on his tour as Marine Superintendent of the Panama Canal.